900 E. Broad St., Suite 201

 Mayor Stoney was raised in the Hampton Roads region of Virginia by his father, who was a custodian, and his grandmother.
 A product of Virginia public schools, he grew up on free and reduced lunch and was the first in his family to earn a high school diploma.
 He went on to graduate from James Madison University, earning a B.S. in Public Administration and Political Science.

 After graduation Mayor Stoney settled in the capital city to pursue his passion for public service, beginning his career serving in then-Governor Mark Warner's office.
 He rose through the ranks to serve as the Executive Director of the Democratic Party of Virginia in 2008 and then as Deputy Campaign Manager for Governor Terry McAuliffe's successful gubernatorial campaign in 2013.
-In 2014, Mayor Stoney became the first African American and the youngest member of Governor McAuliffe's cabinet.
+In 2014, Mayor Stoney became the first African American Secretary of the Commonwealth and the youngest member of Governor McAuliffe's cabinet.

 Mayor Stoney believes government can play a powerful role as a creator of opportunity for all residents.
 Knowing that our children are our most precious asset, Mayor Stoney has made investing in children and families his top priority.
 During his term, he has made the largest individual budget investment in public education of any mayor in a generation, putting more funding into the classroom and the maintenance of school facilities.
 His administration has constructed three new schools in Black and Brown neighborhoods.
 Recognizing government cannot do it alone, the Mayor built a partnership with local out-of-school time providers and the philanthropic community to create access to a quality afterschool programming for every RPS child enrolled in elementary and middle school.